 And some people may also find their debt amount exceeds the credit limits of what you’re allowed to carry on one of these balance transfer cards.

-How to transfer a credit card balance
+Steps to transfer a credit card balance

-Find a card that meets your needs
+1. Find a credit card that meets your needs

 Now that you know where you stand currently, you should have a good idea of what kind of fee structure you need to get in front of your debt.